Bitcoin-Monster/BTCMonster/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Coin2Fly.
+This directory contains data-driven tests for various aspects of Bitcoin Monster.

 License
 --------